ItsK1tty/w1tchdocs/docs/source/reference.rst

 is_option_enabled(``hash``)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Checks if an option is enabled.
+Checks whether an option is enabled.

 **Parameters:**